microsoft/Cognitive-SpeakerRecognition-Windows/README.md

 ## The sample
 The sample is a Windows WPF application to demonstrate the use of Speaker Recognition API.
 It demonstrates the speaker identification and speaker verification features.
+Also, it demonstarates the way to stream audio and the usage of identification features in identifying speakers contributing in this streamed audio.

 ### Build the sample
  1. Starting in the folder where you clone the repository (this folder)